mbieker/ProcureMonkey/README.md

 ## ProcureMonkey

-A simple app to expedite the E5a ordering prcocess.
+A simple app for the [Frappe Framework] to expedite the E5a ordering prcocess.
+Warning: Very much work in progress.

 #### License